lucidworks/streams/projects/sockitter/README.md

 ![animation](https://github.com/lucidworks/streams/blob/master/assets/images/cloudshell.gif?raw=true)

-Once you are in the Google Cloud Console, you can download the startup script from Github by entering the following commands:
+Once you are in the Google Cloud Console, you can download the startup script from Github by entering the following:

 **Commands:**
 ```